Milo1885/Tease-AI/README.md

 # Changelog - Patch 52

+Fixed bug where @ShowBoobsImage would return a butt image

 The program no longer displays a messagebox when a #Keyword cannot be located.
 Now the #Keyword is highlighted in red in the chat window without any interruptions

 Fixed bug where Glitter Contacts did not appear correctly during Multiple Edges they initiated